 Generally, there are two different methods of measuring RPM.
-The RV-1 unit can be setup to perform either method.
-The first method involves counting pulses generated by some device in the engine or from a sensor in case of Rotor RPM.
+The RV-2 unit can be setup to perform either method.
+The first method involves counting pulses generated by some device in the turbine.
 Pulses are counted over a period of time and the result is then used to calculate RPM.
-This method requires a high number of pulses and a short measurement interval.
-The RV-1 counts pulses for 1⁄2 second.
-This method is suitable for most two stroke engines such as produced by Rotax.
+This method requires a high number of pulses due to the short measurement interval of 1⁄2 second.
+This method is suitable for many smaller turbines that do not provide a standard tach generator output but have other types of pickup senders such as gear tooth senders.

-Engines producing few pulses (perhaps only one pulse per revolution) and run at low revs, as well as slow turning rotors require a different method.
-Here the RV-1 can use the time it takes to generate only two pulses as bases for the RPM calculation.
-The particular method to be used and the number of pulses per revolution are entered as part of the RV-1 setup as given below.
+Engines producing few pulses require a different method.
+Here the RV-2 can use the time it takes to generate only two pulses as bases for the RPM calculation.
+This is the method usually used for standard 70 Hz tach generators.
+The particular method to be used and the number of pulses per revolution are entered as part of the RV-2 setup as given below.